Nathan Oduwa

-Kelede Nathan Oduwa (born 5 March 1996) is a professional footballer who plays as a winger for Turan Tovuz.
+Kelede Nathan Oduwa (born 5 March 1996) is a professional footballer who plays as a winger.
 He has represented England at the under-17, under-18, and under-20 levels, and Nigeria at the under-23 level.

 Club career

 Tottenham Hotspur

 Born in Bloomsbury, Greater London, Oduwa joined Tottenham Hotspur at the age of 11 and progressed through the club's youth system, signing his first professional contract in July 2012.
 He played for the club's under-18 team, making 24 appearances and scoring 10 goals during the 2013–14 season.
 Oduwa was promoted to the under-21 team for the subsequent season, scoring four goals.

 On 2 February 2015, Oduwa joined League Two club Luton Town on loan until the end of the 2014–15 season.
 He made his Football League debut on 7 February as a 59th-minute substitute for Shaun Whalley in a 1–1 draw with Oxford United at the Kassam Stadium.
 He completed the loan spell with 11 appearances for Luton, eight of which came as a substitute.

 On 13 August 2015, Oduwa, alongside Spurs teammate, Dominic Ball, signed for Scottish Championship club Rangers on season-long loans.
 He debuted three days later as a 61st-minute substitute for Barrie McKay in a 5–1 away win over Alloa Athletic.
 During the match, he sparked controversy by performing a rainbow flick, which an Alloa defender called "disrespectful".
 Oduwa scored his first goal for the Ibrox club in a 4–0 home win over Dumbarton on 1 December.
 By late October, he had managed four assists, as well as winning several penalties.
 However, as Rangers sought more permanent options in Oduwa's position, his loan spell was cut short, and he returned to Tottenham Hotspur on 17 January 2016.

 On 26 February 2016, Oduwa signed for League One club Colchester United on a one-month loan.
 He made only two appearances for the club, both of which were as a substitute.

 On 31 August 2016, Oduwa joined League One club Peterborough United on loan until 2 January 2017.
 He made his debut for the club in a 2–2 draw at home to Swindon Town on 3 September.
 Peterborough manager Grant McCann confirmed that Oduwa returned to Tottenham on 1 January, having made nine substitute appearances.